gary-archer/oauth.desktopsample1/README.md

 ## Overview

-* The initial OpenID Connect desktop code sample
-* **The goal is to implement OpenID Connect in a desktop app with good usability and reliability**
+An initial cross-platform demo desktop app using AppAuth and OpenID Connect.

 ## Views

-The desktop app is a simple UI with some basic navigation between views, to render fictional resources.\
+The app is a simple UI with some basic navigation between views, to render fictional investment resources.\
-The data is returned from an API that authorizes access to resources using domain specific claims.
+Its data is returned from an OAuth-secured API that uses claims-based authorization.\
+The app uses user attributes from both the OpenID Connect userinfo endpoint and its API.

 ![Desktop App Views](./images/views.png)

 ## Local Development Quick Start

 First ensure that Node.js 20+ is installed.\
-Then build and run the app via this command, which will trigger the OpenID Connect desktop flow:
+Then build and run the app via this command, to trigger an OpenID Connect desktop flow:

 ```bash
 ./start.sh
 ```

+Run the app to trigger an OpenID Connect code flow to authenticate the user with the AppAuth pattern.\
-A login is triggered in the system browser, so that the app cannot access the user's credentials.\
+The login runs in the default system browser and the app cannot access the user's credentials:
-A lookback redirect URI runs on the local computer to receive the login response.

 ![Desktop App Login](./images/login.png)

-You can login to the desktop app using my AWS Cognito test account.\
+You can login to the desktop app using my AWS Cognito test account:
-You can then test logins, API calls and token renewal:

 ```text
 - User: guestuser@example.com
 - Password: GuestPassword1
 ```

+The app receives the login response using a loopback redirect URI.\
+After login you can test some basic lifecycle operations, though its session management is intentionally incomplete.

 ## Further Information

-- Further architecture details are described starting in the [Initial Desktop Sample Overview](https://apisandclients.com/posts/desktop-apps-overview).
+- See blog posts for further details, starting in the [Initial Desktop Sample Overview](https://apisandclients.com/posts/desktop-apps-overview).
-- See the [Final Desktop Sample](https://github.com/gary-archer/oauth.desktopsample.final) for a more complete code sample.
+- See the [Final Desktop Sample](https://github.com/gary-archer/oauth.desktopsample.final) for a more complete desktop app.

 ## Programming Languages

-* Electron and TypeScript are to implement the Desktop App
+* The app uses the Electron framework with TypeScript code.

 ## Infrastructure

-* The [AppAuth-JS](https://github.com/openid/AppAuth-JS/blob/master/README.md) library is used to implement the Authorization Code Flow (PKCE)
+* The [AppAuth-JS](https://github.com/openid/AppAuth-JS/blob/master/README.md) library is used to implement the code flow with PKCE.
-* [AWS Serverless](https://github.com/gary-archer/oauth.apisample.serverless) or Kubernetes is used to host remote API endpoints used by the app
+* [AWS Serverless](https://github.com/gary-archer/oauth.apisample.serverless) or Kubernetes is used to host remote API endpoints that the app calls.
-* AWS Cognito is used as the default Authorization Server for the UI and API
+* AWS Cognito is used as the default authorization server for the desktop app and API.